 “Getting food to our tables eats up 10 percent of the total U.S. energy budget, uses 50 percent of U.S. land, and swallows 80 percent of freshwater consumed in the United States,” says the NRDC website.
 Each time food is wasted, all the resources that went into growing, packaging, and transporting that food are also wasted.

 Food Shift and local chefs give unwanted fruits and vegetables a second chance and transform blotchy apples, knobby potatoes, and misshapen cucumbers into nutritious prepared foods for grocery stores.

 Much of the wasted food in the U.S. has cosmetic issues, such as abnormalities or blemishes, making it unappealing for grocery store shelves.
 Most grocery stores have a high aesthetic standard, resulting in misshapen, nonuniform produce being discarded, even though it is perfectly edible.
 The ugly food movement is also taking on the issue of food waste by encouraging consumers to embrace irregularity in fresh produce.

 Food Waste in Landfills

 By Food Shift keeping food waste out of landfills, it is good for the environment, in addition to benefiting people.
-Currently most wasted food in the U.S. ends up in landfills, where it produces methane, a greenhouse gas that is 25 times more potent that carbon dioxide.
+Currently, most wasted food in the U.S. ends up in landfills, where it produces methane, a greenhouse gas that is 25 times more potent than carbon dioxide.
 The NRDC estimates that 25 percent of U.S. methane emissions are caused by rotting food waste in landfills.